Be part of the newest book club at the Dunlap Public Library!

 Kids play while the adults discuss the book club selection!
 We usually meet on the 2nd Monday at 9:30 in the morning.

-Our next book is Lilac Girls by Martha Hall Kelly that we’ll discuss at 9:30 on Monday, May 1.
+Our next book is Finding Wonders: Three Girls Who Changed Science by Jeannine Atkins that we’ll discuss at 9:30 on Monday, August 21.